AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ```

 > Before coding a slew of overloaded functions, remember the 80-20 rule from [Item
-> 16](more_effective_cpp#item-16-remember-the-80-20-rule) and consider if it is really worth it.
+> 16](more_effective_cpp#item-16-remember-the-80-20-rule) and consider if it's really worth it.

 ### Item 22: Consider using `op=` instead of stand-alone `op`

-Assignment operators `op=` are typically more efficient than stand-alone `op` because
+Assignment operators, `op=`, are typically more efficient than stand-alone `op` because:

 -   Stand-alone `op` typically must `return` a new object which costs temporary object construction
     and destruction.

 -   Assignment versions allow clients to decide on convenience or efficiency.

     ``` cpp
     Rational a, b, c, d, result;
     ...

     // convenience
     result = a + b + c + d; // probably needs 3 temporary objects

     // or efficiency
     result = a;    // no temporary needed result += b;   // no temporary needed result += c;   // no temporary needed result += d;   // no temporary needed
     ```

--   Stand-alone `template` code, like below, may be too complex for optimizing out the temporary
+-   Stand-alone `template` code may be too complex for optimizing out the temporary object.
-    object.

     ``` cpp
     template<class T>
     const T operator+(const T& lhs, const T& rhs)